Giants' Brandon Belt: Available as defensive replacement Monday

 Belt (wrist) is available as a defensive replacement Monday against the Indians, Alex Pavlovic of NBC Sports Bay Area reports.

 Belt's wrist is reportedly feeling much better, and although he isn't willing to test it with the bat Monday evening, he does expect to receive clearance Tuesday.
-He's day-to-day for now, but a Tuesday return seems to be fairly reasonable at this point given this development.
+He's day-to-day for now, but a Tuesday return seems to be fairly reasonable at this point.

 More News